Parents of our participating student-athletes are very important 'partners.'

 Need-Based Tournament Scholarships for A's & Aces Particpants

 A’s & Aces student-athletes can apply for a tournament scholarship to both A's & Aces-hosted tournaments and non-A’s & Aces-run USTA-sanctioned tournaments.
 NOTE: There is a limited budget for scholarships and priority is given to those who demonstrate A's & Aces values on and off the court, are excellent representatives of the organization, and are competing in high-level tournaments.

 Click to download the A’s & Aces Tournament Scholarship Criteria and Application Form.

-Parents of A’s & Aces student-athletes who provide transportation to out-of-town USTA-sanctioned tournaments in 2015 teammates can apply for a gas stipend that may contribute towards the costs.
+Parents of A’s & Aces student-athletes who provide transportation to out-of-town USTA-sanctioned tournaments for teammates can apply for a gas stipend that may contribute towards the costs.

 Download the A's & Aces gas stipend Application Form here.